National Drowning Prevention Week

 TikTok: @lifesavingsocietyon

-If you'd like to create your own posts for the week, feel free to use resources, media, and copy provided in our NDPW asset kit!
-And be sure to include the #NDPW2024 and #SNPN2024 hashtags.
+If you'd like to create your own posts for the week, feel free to use resources, media, and copy provided in our NDPW asset kit (which will be made available soon!).
+And be sure to include the #NDPW2026 and #SNPN2026 hashtags.

 World drowning prevention day

-The World Health Organization (WHO) recognizes World Drowning Prevention Day on July 25, right in the middle of NDPW.
+The World Health Organization (WHO) recognizes World Drowning Prevention Day on July 25, which falls during NDPW.
+This global advocacy event serves as an opportunity to highlight the tragic and profound impact of drowning on families and communities and offer lifesaving solutions to prevent it.
 Learn more about World Drowning Prevention Day here.

 Some actions you can consider taking to participate in this movement are: